Toyota Sera: Body

 The Toyota Sera is a 3-door hatchback coupe of monocoque steel construction.
 The Sera's butterfly doors are hinged at the top center of the windscreen, and bottom of the A pillar and open forward and up in a manner similar to the McLaren F1 and Saleen S7 - the McLaren F1 designer Gordon Murray cited the Sera as the inspiration of the F1's door arrangement.
 The weight of each door is primarily supported by a thick gas strut and counterbalanced by a smaller secondary strut inside the door.

 Unlike conventional hinged side-opening doors, the butterfly doors can be opened fully in a fairly confined space, requiring only 43 cm of lateral clearance.
-The Sera features windows that curve upward into the 'roof' section of the vehicle.
+The Sera features windows that curve upward into the 'glass roof' section of the vehicle.

 The rear hatch is constructed of a single piece of glass without a supporting steel frame.
 This, in combination with a steeply sloping front windscreen and glass upper-door/roof panels (a total of six separate glass pieces overall), gives the Sera its distinctive canopy and provides expansive visibility, although the thick B-pillar create a significant blind spot, especially on the driver's side.
 To deal with its high solar load, air-conditioning and twin removable interior roof panels are standard.